agmeadows/election-analysis/README.md

     - Sanitize data before analysis
         * With this particular data set we know it is clean.
 That may not always be the case in other elections.
 An improvement to the analysis process would be to first verify there are no duplicate ballot IDs.
-If there are they should be purged and only valid IDs processed.
+If there are any, they should be purged and only valid IDs processed.
         This would make it more flexible for other elections.